-A key consideration for the investor relations department is the number of shares available for trading, which is known as the float.
+Float management involves keeping a large number of shares available for trading.
 A large float creates a significant level of liquidity, which means that investors can easily buy and sell shares without any undue delays to find counter parties.
 Also, a large float means that investors can buy and sell large blocks of stock without having their actions negatively impact the stock price, which is of particular importance to institutional investors, which routinely invest large amounts in a company’s securities.

 The investor relations staff can have an impact on a company’s float by paying attention to the following float management activities: